 Earlier this month, Chinese President Xi Jinping said the turmoil in Syria has brought a lot of suffering to its people and grave challenges to regional and world peace.

 “China’s position on the Syrian issue has been consistent,” Xi said, adding that “Syria’s sovereignty and territorial integrity should be protected and respected, and its future decided by its own people.”

 “A political solution offers the only way out,” the Chinese president underlined.

-Posted by Ian Greenhalgh on July 23, 2017, With 2047 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on July 23, 2017, With 2090 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.